Business Tools, Management, Marketing

 In-store technology

 The travel sector has faced significant difficulties due to the rise of online travel agents.
 With companies such as Airbnb and a plethora of agents taking their businesses online, physical travel agents have had to think of innovative ways to retain the holiday booking experience as an offline task.
-Virgin Holidays have taken this on board and created a string of concept stores to revitalise the booking experience.
+Virgin Holidays have taken this on board and created a string of concept stores to revitalize the booking experience.
 The stores include mocked up airplane cabins and virtual reality technologies to take customers on a simulated tour of a destination.
-By playing on sensory features, Virgin are capitalising on the ‘real’ elements which are far harder for digital to replicate.
+By playing on sensory features, Virgin are capitalizing on the ‘real’ elements which are far harder for digital to replicate.
 They have essentially gone back to basics, providing a friendly, visual experience in order to help trigger conversions.
-This exemplifies the fact that certain personalisation methods in retail are exclusive to the offline space, and 22% of younger and older families still book their holiday in store which proves the value.
+This exemplifies the fact that certain personalization methods in retail are exclusive to the offline space, and 22% of younger and older families still book their holiday in store which proves the value.

 Creating a bespoke experience